 WORDTheatre’s original theatrical events entertain and inform while shining a spotlight on important conditions and issues, making them emotionally accessible to audiences.
 Performed by esteemed talents, they have been very successful at engendering empathy, raising both awareness and essential funds for research into challenging conditions such as Autism, Mental Health and Parkinson’s; for at-risk youth; for community college programs; for stemming the tide of domestic violence; and more.

-WORDTheatre’s literary explorations include such rich subjects as the histories of Jazz, The Cosmos, Love Letters, and Cricket, as well as celebrations of works by notable authors from past centuries, such as Langston Hughes, Isak Dinesen, Gabriel Garcia Marquez, Stefan Zweig, mounting fresh productions that resonate with contemporary audiences.
+WORDTheatre’s literary explorations include such rich subjects as the histories of Jazz, The Cosmos, Love Letters, and Cricket, as well as celebrations of works by notable authors from past centuries, such as Langston Hughes, Isak Dinesen, Gabriel Garcia Marquez, Stefan Zweig, Randall Keenan, mounting fresh productions that resonate with contemporary audiences.
 We are strong proponents of the works of John Edgar Wideman and the late Brian Doyle.

 Writers’ Workshop & Retreat

 It began in 2010 in the heart of England’s Peak District, and now continues in Sommières, France, where each year, an esteemed American author leads an international group of participants in an immersive week of writing instruction and camaraderie.
 Visiting guest speakers host evening salons.
 Nurturing but intensive classroom time, delicious group meals, comfortable accommodations, time for quiet reflection and writing, shared readings, evening fires, and hikes on magnificent trails all conspire to make this annual Workshop & Retreat an unforgettable, magical experience.
 It’s no surprise that participants return again and again and we sell out early each year…

 For information about the 2024 Writers’ Workshop in Provence which is being led by Kit de Waal from Wednesday October 2nd – October 9th, please email [email protected].